zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 CRT A[-5,-2]
 ```

-## @
+## The \@ function

-This function positions the cursor for printing.
+This function positions the cursor for screen display.
 It takes the general form:

 ```
 @(col{, row})